rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - leave: user leaves of their own accord
 - remove: user is removed by another user
 - ban: user is banned from the group

+# Attachments

+An attachment consists of the following fields:

+- start: is the time when the attachment was downloaded. it is mandatory.
+- party: is the party that downloaded the attachment. it is mandatory.
+- contentHash: is the base64url encoded hash using the hash name prefixed with a colon before the hash (ex: "sha256:").
+It is mandatory.
+- dialogObjectRed is a string consisting of: "mid:" (representing the message ID URI), the messageId of the message in the dialog object, a colon, the partIndex of the Part (or "0" if the ExternalPart is at the top level), and the string "@anonymous.invalid"

+mimetype, filename, encoding, and body are as defined in vcon and are all mandatory.

 # Examples